 The pcmdweb.com home page.
 Find information out about PCMD Computer Services offering professional computer repair, service, and support to the Central Coast.

 Learn more about PCMD computer specialist serving Santa Maria, Orcutt, Solvang, Santa Ynez, Buellton, Santa Barbara, Goleta, Nipomo, Arroyo Grande, Pismo Beach, Grover Beach, Oceano, Shell Beach, Lompoc, Los Alamos, and surrounding areas for over 10 years.

 Here you can find basic computer tips to help make your PC run better, be more secure, and maybe even last longer.
-These tips are ideal for the beginner computer user.

 Here you can find information on how to backup your data.
 This is a basic introduction to general backup techniques, and the various storage devices that can be used.